linuxserver/docker-projectsend/READMETEMPLATE.md

 ## Setting up the application

-Insert a basic user guide here to get a n00b up and running with the software inside the container.
-DELETE ME
+Requires a user and database in either mysql or mariadb.
+On first run go to `<your-ip>/install/make-config.php` and enter your database details.
+More info at [ProjectSend][appurl].

 ## Info